 A tax accountant fills out individual or corporation tax returns.
-Moving up in the role, tax accountants often serve as consultants to help clients business plans, trusts and individual financial plans to minimize tax liability at the international, federal, state and local levels.
+Moving up in the role, tax accountants often serve as consultants to help clients’ business plans, trust, and individual financial plans to minimize tax liability at the international, federal, state and local levels.

-This job often requires following the rules and regulation with supplemental research of changing tax codes.
+This job often requires following the rules and regulations with supplemental research of changing tax codes.